Text Us to Get Started!

 • its adaptation, such as a novel into a film screenplay

-Moral Rights – These protect the non-economic interests.
+Moral Rights: These protect non-economic interests.
 Again, from WIPO:

 Examples of widely recognized moral rights include the right to claim authorship of a work and the right to oppose changes to a work that could harm the creator’s reputation.